ochmanskide/immutables/README.md

 * remove @SuppressWarning
 * return V instead of Object
 * accept K for map.get() instead of object
-* known problems with Reflection type erasure has been solved, by forcing the programmer to provde K, V types at compile time, which makes it easier to work later,
+* resolve known problems with Reflection type erasure, by forcing the programmer to provde K, V instances at compile/build time, which makes it easier to work later (they are now available at run-time),
 * toArray() returns an array of K[] instead of an array of Object[]
 * no need to provide the generator for toArray() function.
 Now it knows the return type. so instead of: